 JAPAN

-Japan is for travelers who appreciate both stillness and momentum.
-One day might begin with a kaiseki breakfast and end in a hot spring beneath the stars; the next, you’re hiking alpine trails or marveling at digital art installations.
+One day might start with a kaiseki breakfast and end in a hot spring beneath the stars; the next, you're hiking alpine trails or exploring a digital art museum.

 POPULAR DESTINATIONS IN